 🔼The name Cherubim: Summary

-From the verb karabu, to bless, or its adjective karabu, to be mighty.
+- From the verb karabu, to bless, or its adjective karabu, to be mighty, or karabu, to approach, or the noun kirbu, midst; hence the verb קרב (qarab).

 🔼The word Cherubim in the Bible

 Cherubim are supernatural creatures associated with the throne of God (but see our discussion on "supernatural angels" in our article on the Greek word αγγελος, aggelos).
-One of these being is called כרוב (kerub).
+A single one of these beings is called כרוב (kerub).
 The two spellings כרובים and כרבים alternate without a discernable rule.

-The words Cherub and Cherubim occur about a hundred times in the Bible but descriptive imagery of Cherubim is scarce.
+The words Cherub and Cherubim occur about a hundred times in the Bible (in Greek: χερουβιμ, cheroubim; Hebrews 9:5 only) but descriptive imagery of Cherubim is scarce.
 Cherubim appear as ornamentation in the tabernacle (Exodus 26:1) and temple (1 Kings 6:23, 6:29, 7:29) but the only full descriptions of a Cherub's appearance occur in Ezekiel 1:4-14 and 10:10-14 (actually, the word cherub doesn't occur in chapter 1).
 But Ezekiel's elaborations on an entity that featured profusely as decoration suggests that these Cherubim weren't standard.

 When God instructs Moses to build the Cherubim for the Mercy Seat, he doesn't specify the fact that they have wings but refers to their wings as if everybody already understood that Cherubim are always winged (Exodus 25:20).
 We don't know how many wings Moses' Cherubim were supposed to have but Ezekiel's Cherubim have four each (1:6).